This site is too large! How do I get to what I want to find? This page is here to help. The main content pages of the site are:

 In these examples, A, B, and C could themselves consist of more than a single glyph.
 That is where nested angle brackets come into play.
 For example, <X:<Y.Z>>.<B:C> would be if A in the first example was replaced by the last example, with X,Y,Z in place of A,B,C in the last example.

 Thompson's original 1962 publication is available online (need to log in and borrow).
-It includes, for most glyphs, lists Thompson collected of where the glyphs were known to occur.
+It includes, for most glyphs, the lists Thompson collected of where the glyphs were known to occur.
 Some points regarding the Thompson glyphs:

 The table below summarizes possible ways to search for glyphs.
 More detail on some aspects is given following the table.